 - Cooperate with emergency responders and law enforcement.

 At the accident scene, do not discuss anything with anyone about this accident.
 Be very careful about what you say.
 Do not say any details of the accident as you will be in a perplexed state of mind.
 Do not apologize even if you know it is your fault.
-Seek your attorney’s authorization before you speak to anyone.
+Seek advice from a qualified Texas DWI lawyer before you speak to anyone about your case.
 Discuss the case completely with your attorney and he/she will guide you.